kisakoodaus/boi2026.cses.fi/content/supporters.md

 +++
-title = "Sponsors"
+title = "Supporters"
 weight = 30
-draft = true
 +++

-The event is graciously made possible by these sponsors.
+The event is graciously made possible by these supporters.

-## Sponsors
+## Supporters

 <div class="supporter padding-7">